TPapiernik/Module_03_Challenge/README.md

 accordingly in order so that these votes would be tallied correctly according to election rules.

 One way to take this into consideration would be to add an additional Boolean `Statewide?` column to the `election_results.csv` Input File.
 The vote on a given row could be checked in an if statement and added to a separate set of Statewide Candidates and Votes Dictionaries.
-For further classification, a `Race Type` String Categorical column could also be added to take into account agreed-upon inputs such as **Congress**, **Senate**, **Governor**, etc. and these votes could be tallied by category accordingly.
+For further classification, a `Race Type` String Categorical column could also be added to take into account agreed-upon inputs such as **Congress**, **Senate**, **Governor**, etc. and these votes could be tallied separately by category.

 ## Additional Resources